 For multinational companies like Chiesi, this was a clear challenge which deserved our uncompromised attention and dedication.
-At the same time, we believe that this way
+At the same time, we believe that this way of doing business has changed how we operate.
+Flexibility, resilience, and adaptability are the new key words for people management.
+We need to re-invent the design and implementation of new internal procedures and organisational structures.

-Feeding the Hungry: A Mission to Match My Motives
+Feeding the Hungny: A Mission to Match My Motives

-Laura Shaeffer

-National Strategic Business Liaison, Chiesi USA
+Laura Shaeffer National Strategic Business Liaison, Chiesi USA